Taritsyn/LibSassHost/README.md

 In this case, the `inputPath` parameter is used instead of the `content` parameter.
 Moreover, value of the `inputPath` parameter now should contain the path to real file.

 ## Building LibSass
-LibSassHost uses a modified version of the libSass library.
+LibSassHost uses a modified version of the LibSass library.
-In most cases, you do not need to build the libSass from source code, because the native assemblies is published as `LibSassHost.Native.*` NuGet packages.
+In most cases, you do not need to build the LibSass from source code, because the native assemblies is published as `LibSassHost.Native.*` NuGet packages.
 The only exception is the case, when you want to build library for a specific Linux distro.

-To build a modified version of the libSass you must first clone the LibSassHost repository:
+To build a modified version of the LibSass you must first clone the LibSassHost repository:

 ```
 mkdir Github && cd Github